complexorganizations/dji-feed-analysis/README.md

 ### Note: If you can code, please join the discord, Your code will save the lives of actual people.
 ### Discord: https://discord.gg/Zrd68kbK

-#### Connect your drone to cloud service provider for real time data analysis.
+#### Connect your drone to cloud service provider for real time deep data analysis.
 #### 100% fully automated drone using flight hub and automated vision using cloud services providers.

 #### Requirements: